haruishi43/boundary_boost_mmseg/README.md

-# boundary_boost_mmseg
+# Boosting Semantic Segmentation with Semantic Boundaries

-"Boosting Semantic Segmentation with Semantic Boundaries"
+This repository contains the code for our paper "Boosting Semantic Segmentation with Semantic Boundaries".